sslab-gatech/Rudra-Artifacts/README.md

 See `rudra-poc/README.md` for the full list.
 Internal bugs that do not affect the user of the library or the bugs that are independently fixed or already known are located in `rudra-poc/unreported` directory.

-Below, *Cliams* section shows the claimed bugs from the different parts of the paper.
-*Validating the Claims* describes how to validate and reproduce the claims in the paper.
+Below, *Cliams* section shows the claims from different parts of the paper, and *Validating the Claims* section describes how to validate and reproduce the claims in the paper.

 ### Claims